-At age 22, Strayed found herself shattered by two major life events: her mother’s sudden death from cancer and the end of her young marriage.
-After hitting rock bottom, Strayed decided to confront her emotional pain by trekking over 1,000 miles along the Pacific Crest Trail.
+At age 22, Cheryl found herself shattered by two major life events: her mother’s sudden death from cancer and the end of her young marriage.
+After hitting rock bottom, she decided to confront her emotional pain by trekking over 1,000 miles along the Pacific Crest Trail.
 Wild tells the amateur hiker’s tale, peppered with the colorful characters she encounters along the way, as she struggles to find inner peace and stability.
 Cheryl’s story inspired Oprah Winfrey to revive her tremendously popular book club, with Wild as its inaugural selection for the launch of Oprah’s Book Club 2.0.
 The story also inspired producer and actress Reese Witherspoon to bring Wild to the big screen in 2014.

-Cheryl Strayed holds an MFA in fiction writing from Syracuse University and a bachelor’s degree from the University of Minnesota.
+Cheryl’s personal struggles and story of survival motivate and inspire crowds.
+She is a dynamic speaker, and her moving rhetoric resonates with audiences of all sizes.
+She holds an MFA in fiction writing from Syracuse University and a bachelor’s degree from the University of Minnesota.
 She is a founding member of VIDA: Women in Literary Arts, and serves on its board of directors.